The Siege of Trencher's Farm vs. Straw Dogs (2011) - How loose an adaptation is it?

 Bert Voizey is a character in the books that I am particularly fond of.
 One of his introductory lines was incredibly funny and sad at the same time.
 It was this:

 The third man - Bert Voizey - never felt comfortable in this kind of fancy house.
 Like one of his own ferrets, he had a natural instinct for creeping about in darker corners.
-He was not at ease with loud, confident people who stared you straihgt in the eye when they talked to you.
+He was not at ease with loud, confident people who stared you straight in the eye when they talked to you.

 We later learn that Bert posions rats for a living and he’s proud of this because most people are freaked out by rats, but he understands them and does doesn’t have to be scared of them.
-Another line
+Bert is missing from the movie.

 Bic is a character who’s only in the movie.
 He’s a pretty 1D character and there’s not a lot to talk about with him.